 One of the hardest concepts in DevOps for me to understand (as a Marketing person) is the difference between load balancing and high availability.
 Both are about spreading traffic out over multiple servers, right?
 To protect your stuff?

-Well, yes and no. Load balancing is a function, where HA is a mindset.
+Well, yes and no. Load balancing is a function, whereas HA is a mindset.

 Because this is a difficult concept for non-technical people to “get,” I wanted to share my favorite way to understand the differences between load balancing and HA with my fellow Inedoins.
 This is purposely a not-super-technical explanation, and maybe it will help you explain this technical concept to higher-ups at your company that also “don’t speak dev.”